 2 that the following Note is considered as integral part of this Recommendation.

-NOTE – Additional guidance can be found in Table 1 on necessary steps that should be taken to ensure that non-beam WPT-EV applications and equipment minimize the potential for harmful interference to radiocommunication services including the standard frequency and time signal service (SFTSS) and the radio astronomy service, so that these remain protected from radio frequency energy emanating from WPT-EVfalling into all bands.
+NOTE – Additional guidance can be found in Table 1 on necessary steps that should be taken to ensure that non-beam WPT-EV applications and equipment minimize the potential for harmful interference to radiocommunication services including the standard frequency and time signal service (SFTS) and the radio astronomy service, so that these remain protected from radio frequency energy emanating from WPT-EV falling into all bands.

 TABLE 1